sonic-net/DASH/Documentation/High Availability and Scale.md

 ![traffic-flow-has-scale-appliance](images/has/traffic-flow-has-scale-appliance.png)

-Documentation\images\has\traffic-flow-has-scale-appliance.png

-Considerations:
+**Considerations**

-1)  ENIs from single VM provisioned on multiple cards on same SDN Appliance
+1. ENIs from single VM provisioned on multiple cards on same SDN Appliance

-2)  Card from SDN Appliance 1 is "paired" with card from SDN Appliance 2 (each card participates only in single pairing relationship)
+1. Card from SDN Appliance 1 is "paired" with card from SDN Appliance 2 (each card participates only in single pairing relationship)

-3)  Pairwise flow replication
+1. Pairwise flow replication

-4)  Single card handles multiple ENIs
+1. Single card handles multiple ENIs

-5)  Some ENIs on same card are in "Active" mode, some other ENIs on same card are in "Passive" mode
+1. Some ENIs on same card are in "Active" mode, some other ENIs on same card are in "Passive" mode

-6)  Each card has two VIPs: one VIP announced with short path thru BGP (used by ENIs in "Active" mode), second VIP announced with longer path thru BGP (used by ENIs in "Passive" mode)
+1. Each card has two VIPs: one VIP announced with short path thru BGP (used by ENIs in "Active" mode), second VIP announced with longer path thru BGP (used by ENIs in "Passive" mode)

-7)  Paired cards announce same set of VIPs
+1. Paired cards announce same set of VIPs

-8)  ENI-based (not card based) flow replication (direction of flow
-    replication: "Active ENI" -\> "Passive ENI")
+1. ENI-based (not card based) flow replication (direction of flow replication: "Active ENI" -\> "Passive ENI")

-9)  Single ENI is programmed on multiple cards (each card with different VIP)
+1. Single ENI is programmed on multiple cards (each card with different VIP)

-10) TOR (or source node where VM is located) performs traffic load balancing/splitting/sharding for selected ENI across VIPs of the cards on which this ENI is provisioned
+1. TOR (or source node where VM is located) performs traffic load balancing/splitting/sharding for selected ENI across VIPs of the cards on which this ENI is provisioned

 ## High Availability Architecture